Asda chairman Stuart Rose: Food prices will keep rising

 He said supermarkets have staff, electricity, fuel, insurance and transport costs, alongside raw materials costs.

-"If you're baking biscuits or baking cakes, that goes into the cost of the raw material that you have to pass on [to consumers]," he said.
+"If you're baking biscuits or baking cakes, [energy] goes into the cost of the raw material that you have to pass on [to consumers]," he said.
 "What we have to try and do is mitigate that."

 There is a danger of long-term effects on the economy from high inflation including "a wage spiral" and "stagflation" - where prices and wages go up, but the economy doesn't grow.